fivequarters/fusebit.io/src/_blog/_posts/deno-projects.md

 With Fresh and DenoDB, you can write performant full-stack applications capable of retrieving and modifying data persisted in a database.
 Super Deno lets you write performant tests for HTTP requests defined within your project, and Deno Deploy provides a convenient means of publishing your applications to the web.
 Finally, CAC eases the process of writing applications destined for the console.

 To communicate with remote servers in Deno, consider using [Fusebit](https://fusebit.io), an API integration platform that saves you time when integrating popular APIs, like Salesforce and GitHub.
 It handles all the boilerplate needed to integrate with APIs in a fast and secure manner.

+## Fusebit + Deno: Coming soon!

+Deno is adding native support for npm modules—this is huge news and gets us very excited!
+To celebrate this, we’re working on adding Deno support directly to Fusebit—this means your favorite integrations platform will include out-of-box compatibility with TypeScript, faster runtimes, and direct import of modules!

+If this excites you, and you are considering Deno to power your application, [join the waiting list](https://forms.gle/qGsTG3qK2ZCWCTNU7) to get early access to our beta release.